 As summer crowds diminish and the hottest days of the season slip away, outdoor recreation in Whistler powers on.
 For those who know September and October in Whistler, it can be one of the best times of the year to enjoy the many hiking trails hidden within the old-growth rainforest.

 Unlike spring, the mountains are as snow-free as it gets and with cooler temperatures, you can break into the alpine without worrying about overheating.
-Another great reason to visit Whistler in autumn is the steep discounts you'll find with overnight accommodation.
+Another great reason to visit Whistler in autumn is the steep discounts you'll find with overnight accommodation in Whistler.

 High Note Trail